MOT TRAINING AND

 No – all equipment must be calibrated in accordance with the DVSA’s requirements and failure to do so will prevent the testing of any vehicle that requires the use of that item of test equipment.
 (Read More)

 You need to make a manual record that shows the emissions limits were tested and met but the DSM couldn’t register the reading.
-Be sure to include the following information in the record and keep it for 3 months: test station number tester’s name date and time test number vehicle type vehicle registration number […] (Read More)
+Be sure to include the following information in the record and keep it for 3 months: test station number tester’s name date and time test number vehicle type vehicle registration number that the vehicle passed the emissions test (Read More)

 If you fail to log off an MOT test, it’s possible that the MOT Tester and/or the MOT Testing Station could lose their MOT Testing license.
 (Read More)